jamesawo/angular-clean-architecture/README.md

 ### Netlify Edge Functions

-All the functions used in this project can be found `netlify/functions` directory To learn more, check out this [Blog Post From Netlify](https://www.netlify.com/blog/2021/12/11/serverless-functions-made-simple-just-add-files/)
+All the functions used in this project can be found in `netlify/functions` directory To learn more, check out this [Blog Post From Netlify](https://www.netlify.com/blog/2021/12/11/serverless-functions-made-simple-just-add-files/)